LA 1102 . Landscape Representation II

 Overview:

 This course intends to present contemporary digital representation methods specific to landscape architecture.
 There will be exploration of methodologies, techniques, and theories occurring in digital representation in contemporary practice.
-Projects will be an application of this research.
+Class Projects will be an application of this research.
 The pedagogy will focus on strategies to marry the analog visualization and drawing techniques explored in LA1101 with contemporary software and digital media.
 The goal is to tool students with digital techniques for both measured and diagrammatic drawings that facilitate a more mature design process.

 Learning Objectives: